antoBit/antodev/src/blog/2021-03-13-w-s-and-no-im-not-swearing.md

 ---
 It's time for me to come out: I've been working as a professional developer for 6 years and I've never managed to write a regex without intense googling and the help of [regex 101](https://regex101.com/).

-This needs to stop, so I decided to do some googling, and as it turns out... regular expressions are not that complicated.
+This needs to stop, so I decided to take advantage of the current lockdown and spend my Saturday morning doing some googling, and as it turns out... regular expressions are not that complicated.
 At all.

 ![How to regex](/images/uploads/how_to_regex.jpeg "How to regex")